Audio version:

 ’Cos we believe in you...”

-Then there were all those pandemic days, with the University shut down and so writing and even broadcasting podcasts from the polytunnel that had become our campus, with my great friend Abi.
-Then the day when all of those on-strike lecturers came to Granby Winter Garden with us.
+Then the next two years there were all those pandemic days, with the University shut down and so I was writing and even broadcasting podcasts from the polytunnel that had become our campus with my great friend Abi.
+Then there’s been the day when all the department’s on-strike lecturers came to Granby Winter Garden with us.
 That was good.
-And yes there were also the difficult days, and plenty of them.
-Though they don’t seem to matter so much now, now time has happened.
-It was an adventure after all and all adventures take unexpected and occasionally difficult turns.
+And yes there were also difficult days, and plenty of them.
+But they don’t seem to matter much now, now time has happened.
+The whole thing was an adventure after all and all adventures take unexpected and occasionally difficult turns.

-But this coming back and reframing it all has unravelled the last of the regrets I was carrying around about mistakes and difficulties.
-Partly because of time but also through remembering how I never did arrive here principally for the academic qualifications, much though you come to want such things once you’ve started on them, don’t you?
+But this coming back and reframing of it all has unravelled the last of the regrets I was carrying around, partly by remembering that I never did arrive here principally for any academic qualifications, much though you decide to want such things once you’ve started on them, don’t you?
 But I’d never before in my life wanted an MA, though I managed to get one.
-And as for the PhD, my main feeling the day I walked away was of immense relief from the stopping of it, and getting the rest of its time back, for me.
-Because I really had come here for the change and the adventure stuff I wrote about last week, and that’s mainly what I ended up getting.
+And as for the PhD, my main feeling the day I walked away was of immense relief from the stopping of it, and getting the rest of my time back for me.
+Because I really had come here for a complete change from the work I’d been doing before, and that’s mainly what I ended up getting.
 For which I’m grateful.
-As well as for this lifelong right to come back in, and read and write in here, anytime I feel like.
+As well as for this lifelong right to come back, read and write in here, anytime I feel like.
+Like an Emeritus Student.

 Thursday 14th November, a reflective finish?

 Well the main reflection is clearly that the coming back to University for a second time wasn’t a mistake at all.
-But an episode where, having been invited though an interesting looking door, I walked through it to see what was on the other side.
-And despite the undoubted difficulties I found there, clearly liked the experience and the place well enough to have walked back through the door again, for this third but different time at the same University.
+But an episode where, having been invited though an interesting looking door, I walked through to see what was on the other side of it.
+And despite the undoubted difficulties I found there, clearly liked the experience and the place well enough to have walked back through the door again this week, for a third but very different time at this same University.

-As for whether there’s some generally applicable wisdom to be drawn from all this, or whether I even want to be the kind of writer who offers out advice like that to his readers, well I’m not at all sure.
-But this, as set down here is the version of my University story I now prefer.
-The one with less angst, added time and none of the anger it used to contain.
-All of it told from this long favoured writing place, up on the bridge of such a Treasure House, this immense library.
+As for whether there’s some generally applicable wisdom to be drawn from all this, or whether I even want to be the kind of writer who offers out advice like that to his readers, well no. But this, as set down is the version of my University story I now prefer.
+The one with less angst and none of the anger it once contained.
+All told from my long favoured writing place, up on the bridge of this immense library.
 Where I’m looking forward to the writing of more stories on other days, now I’ve let myself come back.

 The edition of the “Port Sunlight News” pictured in the collage isn’t real by the way, in case any Village residents wonder how come they never received it.
 I made it up as part of my time travel story.